pluralsh/terraform-provider-plural/docs/resources/pr_automation_trigger.md

 ### Optional

 - `context` (Map of String) PR Automation configuration context.
 - `repo_slug` (String) Repo slug of the repository PR Automation should be triggered against.
 If not provided PR Automation repo will be used.
-Format: <userOrOrg>/<repoName>
+Example format for a github repository: <userOrOrg>/<repoName>